bdrillard/campaigns/Rhenovaar/Appendices/6 NPCs/Elric Hofstadt.md

 When the war began, state-sponsored mages began to apply techniques in Botanical Transmutation towards the development of self-propagating arcane famines.
 E. R. Hofstadt was strongly critical of such programs, precipitating the revocation of his state accreditation.
 Becoming deeply disillusioned, Hofstadt abandoned society for the forests of northeastern Brost, where he lives the remainder of his life in the traditions of the Druids whose work had inspired him so long ago.

-* **Druidic Knowledge**: Hofstadt is unique as spellcasters go in that he has access to Druidic spell -level equal to his maximum Arcane spell-level.
+* **Druidic Knowledge**: Hofstadt is unique as spellcasters go in that he has access to Druidic spell -level equal to one less than his maximum Arcane spell-level.
 For the purpose of casting these spells, Hofstadt uses his Intelligence as opposed to his Wisdom modifier when determining the DC for spell saving throws.
 These spells are recorded in his Spellbook, and he prepares them daily as per usual for a Wizard.
 Unlike a Druid, Hofstadt cannot lose any prepared spell for the purposes of _Spontaneous Casting_ or to cast any _cure_ spell.
 Druidic spells Hofstadt knows cannot be copied from his spellbook nor can he teach them to other spellcasters without the equivalent of several years study.
 * **Familiar**: Hofstadt has a hedgehog named Aldus as his familiar, which provides him a +1 Natural Armor bonus (See Hedgehog Familiar, page 203 of the Dungeon Master's Guide).
 * **School Specialization**: Hofstadt's school specialization is Transmutation; Necromancy and Evocation are his forbidden schools.